PlacementTeamContent/codingQuestionsGenerator/prompt_p.md

 "constraints": {{constraints}}

 Instructions:
-1) You have to paraphrase the given problem_text, input_format, output_format and constraints and if there are any variables present in the problem, then change those variable names.
+1) If there are any variables present in the problem, then change those variable names.
 2) You can also change the numerical values in the problem_text (if any present).
 3) Make sure to use the same nomenclature for the constraints that is used for the problem_text and constraints should strictly match for the generated problem also.
 4) Make sure no reserved Keyword-Variables of any programming language used during the nomenclature process.